dart-archive/www.dartlang.org/README.md

 * To just get up and running, run `jekyll` from the `src/site` folder.
 * This starts up the Jekyll webserver and generates into `build/static`.
 * If Jekyll does not generate output, you need to type `chcp 65001` at the command prompt to change the code page to UTF-8.
   (Jekyll fails silently if this is not done.)
 * To **clean**, simply delete the contents of `build/static` and restart `jekyll`.

 ## Deploying the site

 * Run `make clean && make deploy`.
-  * This builds the site and places everything into `build/`, and then deploy the site.
-(Note: You can also run `make clean && make build` and then deploy manually using App Engine.)
+  * This builds the site and places everything into `build/`, and then deploys the site.
+(Note: You can also run
+    `make clean && make build` and then deploy manually using App Engine.)
   * This command uses the current branch for the App Engine version name.
 * You will probably need to generate an
   [App-specific password](https://sites.google.com/a/google.com/second-factor/application-specific-passwords-faq).